 As well as the other benefits:

-I hope this article provided some insight and interest about the simple act of brewing tea.
+We hope this article provided some insight and interest about the simple act of brewing tea.

 All feedback and comments are encouraged.